richard-scryber/scryber.core/docs/document_security.rst

 * owner - to unlock the restrictions and allow all actions.
 * user - to allow opening of the document.

-They can both be the same, if needed and are set on the Document.PasswordProvider property, or through a custom implementation of the the IPDFSecurePasswordProvider
+They can both be the same, if wanted, and are set on the Document.PasswordProvider property, through the implementation of an IPDFSecurePasswordProvider

 The quickest set up is to use the DocumentPasswordProvider in Scryber.Secure.
 This can be initialized with one or two strings, or secure strings.